jcalmat/bob/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Linter](https://github.com/jcalmat/bob/workflows/golangci-lint/badge.svg)

+## Introduction

-Bob is a CLI tool used to generate boilerplate code from templates made beforehand.
+Bob is a tool used to generate boilerplate code.

+It was first made to avoid loosing too much time writing redundant code and allow developers to focus and dedicate more time on interesting parts of their projects.

+The main idea is to write boilerplate once for all and let bob do the code generation for you.

+Though, even if boilerplate represents redundant code, it could be slightly different from one file to another.
+Variables can change, blocks of code can exist in one but not in the other, this kind of things.
+This is why Bob addresses this issue by using a particular syntax to perform some modifications from your template to your final code.

 ## Setup